fossasia/eventyay-tickets/_sources/user/markdown.rst.txt

     Check this on `Wikipedia`_

-All links created with pretix Markdown syntax will open in a new tab.
+All links created with eventyay Markdown syntax will open in a new tab.

 Lists
 """""